hydro-sdk/hydro-sdk/lib/swid/readme.md

 - Class methods that are annotated with `@protected`
 - Operators
     - Operators should eventually be emitted as ordinary instance methods on the classes that originally defined them.
 There is no technical reason for this limitation.
 Just currently out of scope.
+- Static const fields that refer to private static const constructors or functions

 Current and WIP results: